Majaa Talkies

 Majaa Talkies (Kannada: ಮಜಾ ಟಾಕೀಸ್) is an Indian sketch comedy show that premiered on ETV Kannada (now Colors Kannada) on 7 February 2015.
 The episodes focus on comical scripts and usually feature celebrity guests who are invited on the show to promote their latest films in the comedy-focused talk show format.
 The show became Karnataka's highest rated scripted TV show in June 2015.
-As of September 2015, the show achieved maximum TRP and clinched the number one spot in Kannada television.
+As of September 2015, the show achieved maximum TRP and obtained the number one spot in Kannada television.

 The show is hosted and directed by Srujan Lokesh, a popular artist of the Kannada Cinema.
 The format of the show was said to be based on a popular Hindi show aired on Colors TV, Comedy Nights with Kapil hosted by Kapil Sharma.
 However, Srujan Lokesh considers it as a sequel to Maja with Sruja, a comedy show that aired on Asianet Suvarna during 2010-11, hosted by Srujan himself.